About Everbloom

 Shipping your occasion flowers to Everbloom

-We’ll work with you to set up a plan for getting your flowers to us - either by arranging collection or drop-off if you’re in the Bay of Islands, or booking a courier service from elsewhere in New Zealand.
+I will work with you to set up a plan for getting your flowers to me - either by arranging collection or drop-off if you’re in the Bay of Islands, or booking a courier service from elsewhere in New Zealand.

 Drying your flowers

-Once received, Dianne will slowly dry your flowers in silica sand, ensuring that they keep their shape and colour.
-After several weeks, once they are dry enough to start the process, she will create a design for your resin piece.
+Once received, I will slowly dry your flowers in silica sand, ensuring that they keep their shape and colour.
+After several weeks, once they are dry enough to start the process, I will create a design for your resin piece.

 Resin encasing your flowers